 Questions to ask before you apply

-Before you get a new credit card, you should make sure you have a clear understanding of what you hope to accomplish.
+Before you get a new credit card in 2023, you should make sure you have a clear understanding of what you hope to accomplish.
 While getting a credit card gives you the chance to improve your credit, you could make your credit worse if you’re not ready for the responsibility.
 So before you apply, ask yourself these questions:

 - Do I plan to carry a balance?
 If you want a credit card so you have the option to carry a balance, you should know that credit cards for bad credit come with high interest rates.
 Not only that, but secured credit cards require you to put down cash as collateral, so they aren’t a good option if you need a loan.

 - Am I interested in rewards?
 Some credit cards for people with bad credit offer the opportunity to earn rewards on your spending.
 While rewards can be lucrative, keep in mind they often entice people to spend more than they planned.